torrentpier/torrentpier/README.md

 The specific settings depend on the server you are using, but in general case we recommend chmod **0755** for folders, and chmod **0644** for files in them.
 If you are not sure, leave it as is.

-## 🔐 Security

-If you discover any security related issues, please email [admin@torrentpier.com](mailto:admin@torrentpier.com) or [roman25052006.kelesh@gmail.com](mailto:roman25052006.kelesh@gmail.com) instead of using the issue tracker.

 ## 📌 Our recommendations

 * *The recommended way to run cron.php.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.